Wise Debit Card Review 2025: Fees, Rates and Limits

 Read about the Wise account here.

-Where is the Wise Debit Card available?
+Where is the Wise debit card available?

-The Wise account is available in a broad selection of countries globally, including Australia, New Zealand, the UK, the US, Singapore, Malaysia, Japan and EEA (European Economic Area).
-With the Wise account you will also receive:
+The Wise account is available in a broad selection of countries, including Australia, New Zealand, the UK, the US, Singapore, Malaysia, Japan and EEA (European Economic Area).

 See a full list of the countries it is currently available here.